bbc/gourmet-gap-fill-evaluation/README.md

 # Gap Fill Evaluation Tool

-GoURMET project tool.
+A GoURMET project tool.
 The user is presented with a series of segments.
 For each segment there is an original segment in the source language there is also a translation of that segment that has been translated by a human and a translation of that segment that has been translated by a machine translation system.

 The evaluator will be presented with the full segment that has been translated by a human and the machine translated segment with gaps in.
 They will be asked to 'fill in the gaps' in the machine translated segment using the human translated segment as a 'hint'.
 The evaluator fills in the gaps and based on how closely their answers match the missing word the quality of the translation model can be assessed.